 - Combine brown sugar and butter in a heavy duty saucepan and cook over medium heat until mixture comes to a full boil.
 Let boil without stirring for 2 minutes.

-- Pour sugar mixture over pretzels, then bake on center rack for 10 minutes.
+- Pour sugar mixture over pretzels, then bake on center rack for 10 minutes (check at 8 if using thin pretzels).

 - Remove from oven and sprinkle the foamy, bubbly mixture evenly with chocolate chips or chopped chocolate (I like to put milk chocolate on one half and dark chocolate on the other).